 Something’s missing and it bothered me so for the last 4 months I’ve asked 500+ trainers what the #1 frustration is that they have with the business.

 The results were overwhelming!!!
 Trainers don’t know how to market or sell themselves.
 Many repeated the same phrase:

 “If only I had the chance the show a client my value and what I can offer them they’d sign on.
 I just can’t seem to get people in front of me and when they do they don’t commit to my program.”

-I too struggled with selling and marketing until I found the secret.
+I too struggled with personal trainer marketing and sales until I found the secret.

 My first full time personal training job definitely didn’t start with a bang.
 I had a Kinesiology degree and 3 years experience working in a University gym.
 Exercise was my passion.
 The soviets would have been proud by my periodization methods and I could spit the latest research on muscle physiology for hours.

 Problem was that nobody cared.
 My clients didn’t stick around long enough to see my value.
 It became apparent to me that clients don’t know the difference between great and not so great workout programs until they’ve finished.
 This takes time, trust, and a considerable financial risk on the client’s part.

 You could also be facing a situation where the potential client has had a bad experience with personal training before.
 They were promised the world by somebody who didn’t deliver.
 Who’s to say you’re different?

 I made cold calls to lists of expired clients, I went to lululemon (a clothing store) and gave free stretching workshops, I walked around the neighbourhood handing out flyers, I performed endless free sessions, I bought every manual on selling and marketing personal trainer services I could find, and I took on clients from deal of the day websites like Groupon.
 None of it worked!